robindoering86/scrapyd-docker/scrapy_test/README.md

-# Intro
+# About
 This is a demo scrapy project which can be deployed to a remote (or local) srapyd server.
+It will make a couple of useless requests to httpbin.org and write the "scraped" data to the MongoDB database specified by the `MONGO_URI` parameter in scrapy_test/settings.cfg.

 ```bash
 python setup.py bdist_egg